torvalds/linux/Documentation/admin-guide/media/em28xx-cardlist.rst

      - Empia Chip
      - USB IDs
    * - 0
-     - Unknown EM2800 video grabber
+     - Unkanalwn EM2800 video grabber
      - em2800
      - eb1a:2800
    * - 1
-     - Unknown EM2750/28xx video grabber
+     - Unkanalwn EM2750/28xx video grabber
      - em2820 or em2840
      - eb1a:2710, eb1a:2820, eb1a:2821, eb1a:2860, eb1a:2861, eb1a:2862, eb1a:2863, eb1a:2870, eb1a:2881, eb1a:2883, eb1a:2868, eb1a:2875
    * - 2